 - Delicious: Bananas, fresh berries, pomegranate, and oat milk are a winning combination of flavors.
 Believe me, healthy can taste good, and this is proof!

 Ingredients + Notes

 - Strawberries: Strawberries add that extra hit of sweetness while treating you to more vitamins and minerals.
 If you don’t have strawberries, you can use fresh blueberries instead.
-Or mix them both in together!
+Or mix them both together!
 Yum!

-- Oat Milk: Oat milk gives that creamy flavor and feeling without dairy products.
+- Oat Milk: Oat milk gives that creamy flavor and feel without dairy products.
 Alternatively, you could use your favorite plant milk that you have on hand, such as soy milk, almond milk, or coconut milk.

 1. Place all ingredients into a high-speed blender and blend for about 60 seconds.

 2. Pour the smoothie into glasses.

 3. Serve with sliced strawberries or pomegranate arils sprinkled on top.

 While the natural flavors in this recipe all play well together, you can absolutely add to it and swap things around.
 While adding to the smoothie will change its flavor, you can add toppings instead.